mike-wen1/2018-2019-Madness/README.md

 8. Run `cd TeamCode/src/main/java/org/firstinspires/ftc/teamcode` (check spelling)
 9. Run `git config push.default upstream`
 9. Run `git remote set-url origin https://github.com/MidKnightMadness/2018-2019-{TeamName}.git` where `{TeamName}` is either `Mayhem` or `Madness`.
+9. Run `git checkout master`
 10. Run `git pull`
 11. Run `mkdir ~/Applications ; open ~/Applications`
 11. If you already have Android Studio installed, (look in ~/Applications folder you just opened), you may open it and skip to step 20.
 Otherwise download [Android Studio](https://developer.android.com/studio/)
 12. Open `Android Studio.dmg` that you just downloaded.
-13. Copy the `Android Studio.app` into the folder  that opened in step 12.
+13. Copy the `Android Studio.app` into the folder  that opened in step 18.
 (Replace earlier version if any)
 14. Eject and delete `Android Studio.dmg`
 15. Open `Android Studio.app` that you just copied.
 16. If you have had a previous installation of Android Studio, import settings from previous version, otherwise do not import settings.